gocd/docs.go.cd/introduction/concepts_in_go.md

 A task, or a build task, is an action that needs to be performed.
 Usually, it is a single command.

-The task shown in the image below is set to run the command `ant -Dmodule=A compile`, when executed by Go.
+The task shown in the image below is set to run the command `ant -Dmodule=A compile`, when executed by GoCD.

 <figure class="concept_image">
   <img src="../resources/images/concepts/01_task.png" alt="Figure 1: Task" id="image_task" class="small_image">